 After parents, the court will look to:

-- A relative of either parent (this could be an aunt, uncle or another relative); then
+- a relative of either parent (this could be an aunt, an uncle, or another relative); then

-- Any other person deemed by the court to be suitable and able to provide adequate and proper care and guidance for the child.
-Okla.
-Stat. tit.
-43 § 112.5
+- any other person deemed by the court to be suitable and able to provide adequate and proper care and guidance for the child.

 The court’s first preference is with the parents unless it is proven by clear and convincing evidence that the parent has willfully failed to support the child for a period of at least 12 months as either set out in a child support order, or according to the financial ability of the parent if no such order exists.
 Token support or small amounts contributed by a parent do not qualify as meeting a parent’s support obligation.